maciej-kuchejda/quizPitneyBows/README.md

-Quiz application for Pitney Bows company
+Competion application for Pitney Bows company
 =========================
-First to Edit:
+Steps to run the application
 --------------
+*The first step:
+To start you have to download the project.
+To do so click on the button named 'Download ZIP'.

-*First step:
+*The second step:
-On your local instance of MySQL execute sql file named "InitialData.sql".
-This file is located in maciej/src/main/resource/SQL/.
+To run application propertly, you must have database.
+To do so you have to open your 'Workbench MySQL' and execute SQL file name 'InitialData.sql'.
+This file is located in 'maciej/src/main/resoutces/SQL'.

-*Second step:
+*The third step:
+Application used conection to database.
+To do this, aplication contains few configuration files.
+To run apllication you have to edit two files spring.xml and security-config.xml.
+In the first file there is a bean with id 'dataSource'.
-Edit file spring.xml in maciej/src/main/resource.
-In bean with id "dataSource", There are one property to change, named "password".
-You must change value to your root password.
+There are two properties to change, named 'password' and 'username'.
+You have to do the same for the second file.
-Do the same thing in file:
-maciej/src/webapp/WEB-INF/security-config.xml
+The first file is located in 'maciej/src/main/resource' and second in 'maciej/src/webapp/WEB-INF'

+*The last step:
+After everything is done correctly just run the application and have fun :)

 About project:
 --------------
-To do this quiz, I has been used "Maven-project" and I added to dependency's all file used in Spring-MVC.
+To make this competition application I used 'Maven-project'.
+In file 'pom.xml' I added dependencies to all 'spring MVC' libraries.
 On the User Interface, I used bootstrap to have responsive layout.
-In the background every controller return data in JSON format.
-On the UI I used AngularJS with UI Boostrap.
-To get data from Database, I used ORM, Hibernate.
+In the background almost every controller return data in JSON format.
+On the UI, I used AngularJS with UI Bootstrap.
+To get data from database, I used ORM, Hibernate

 Author:
 ------